Set up your self-hosted model infrastructure

 The property correlation_id is assigned to every request and is carried across different components that respond to a request.
 For more information, see the documentation on finding logs with a correlation ID.

-Correlation ID is not available in your model provider logs.
+The Correlation ID can be found in your AI Gateway and GitLab logs.
+However, it is not present in your model provider logs.

 Troubleshooting